 In the example above, the list count is displayed as a (70), and the list values are displayed as Item 1, Item 2, etc.

 As you make adjustments to each field in the entity preview, you will click Apply to save the change.
 That will update the preview on the Configuration screen, so you can view the updates you’re making.

-Once you click Save in the bottom right corner of the page, the Entity Preview configuration will be applied to that entity type and will begin to display accordingly in the entity search page of the Knowledge Graph.
+Once you click Save in the bottom right corner of the page, the Entity Preview configuration will be applied to that entity type and will begin to display accordingly in the entity search page in Content.

 Select the most relevant fields!

 - Choose fields for your preview that will highlight important information about entities of a given type to your field users

 - Emphasize a field in your preview that can help your account’s users identify the entities they are looking at.

 - For example, if many entities share the same Name, it might make sense to choose a different field to emphasize within your previews.